siemens/cmp-test-suite/tests_structured/Structure_TestSuite.md

 certificate.
 Here, the revocation request is used by an EE to revoke one of its own certificates."

 Needed sections of the RFC:
+- 4.2 - Revoking a Certificate
 - 3.4 - for generic aspects of PKI Messages
+- 5.1.3 - for revocation specific PKI management operation
 - 5.3.2 - for revocation specific PKI management operation